 One serving of popcorn contains 16 percent of your daily recommended fiber intake, which is impressive considering there are only 93 calories in one serving.
 It’s incredibly important to eat a high-fiber diet for many reasons: Fiber helps protect the heart, aids in digestion and can even help prevent diabetes.

-That fiber brings the “net carbs” down for popcorn, so while it’s not exactly an approved snack for the keto diet, it’s certainly not nearly as high carb as chips or tortilla chips.
+That fiber brings the “net carbs” down for popcorn, so while it’s not exactly an approved snack for the keto diet food list, it’s certainly not nearly as high carb as chips or tortilla chips.

 3. Filling, Healthy Snack that Can Aid in Weight Loss